Executive Board hires three new ABSC staff, discusses statewide missions partnerships

 Team goals and budget for 2020 were both approved unanimously.

 Tucker noted a procedural change making all of the ABSC’s teams eligible to receive Dixie Jackson State Missions Offering funds.
-In the past only the ABSC’s missions team had access to these
+In the past only the ABSC’s missions team had access to these funds.

 “I changed it because all of our teams do missions in some form or fashion,” said Tucker.
 “If it’s really in the gut and it’s red meat, then they ought to get some Dixie Jackson money.”

 In response to a question, Greg Addison, associate executive director of the ABSC, said that the executive and administrative team is currently funding safety training programs and is carrying out safety training in cooperation with other ABSC teams.

 Tucker shared about the agencies and institutions of the ABSC and the financial support and accountability that they receive from the convention.

 “The convention is either their (agencies and institutions’) sole member or functions as their sole member.
 Our state convention picks their trustees.
 They are accountable back to the convention.
 Do you understand that they have to get their budget approved, the CP portion, by the convention?
 Do you understand that if they change anything in their by-laws, it has to be brought before the group?
 If they change ‘a’ to ‘an,’ it has to be voted on.
 That’s real tight connection.
 That’s real tight accountability.
 They don’t have to sign the 2000 Baptist Faith and Message … (but) agencies and institutions have to function within the framework of the 2000 Baptist Faith and Message,”

 said Tucker.
 “It’s a real tight accountability, and you give them a very small portion of their budget for that accountability.